meyer-d3v/meyer-d3v/README.md

 Aspiring Software Developer | 16 | Grade 12

-Hi, I'm Dean Meyer, a passionate and dedicated programmer with a strong foundation in multiple programming languages, including C++, Python, Delphi, HTML, CSS, and Java.
+Hi, I'm Dean Meyer, a passionate and dedicated programmer with a strong foundation in multiple programming languages, including C++, Python, Delphi, HTML, CSS, JavaScript and Java.
 With a keen interest in mobile app development, I've successfully created two Android applications, showcasing my skills in bringing ideas to life.

 As a high school student, I'm committed to continuously learning and improving my craft, with the ultimate goal of making a meaningful impact in the tech industry.
 When I'm not coding, you can find me exploring new technologies, collaborating with like-minded Individuals, or sharing my experiences on social media.